croddy1/roddy_colin_spring2017/final/readme.md

 ## Analysis 5:
 For my final analysis, I wanted to look at the gas correlation a different way.
-Rater than start with the largest raises in temperature over a period of time, I looked at the rate of change, over a five year period, in total gas emissions to see if there were trends in those countries' temperatures that were more apparent.
+Rather than start with the largest rises in temperature over a period of time, I looked at the rate of change, over a five year period, in total gas emissions to see if there were trends in those countries' temperatures that were more apparent.
 The top 16 changes in total emissions were either in Indonesia or China and in the top 50 instances, 23 were China and 16 were Indonesia.
 For the sake of comparison, I've plotted the maximum changes of the top ten unique countries.

 <img src="analysis/ana_5/topTenEmissions.png" width="700">

 I then wanted to see what the top five countries emissions profiles looked like.

 <img src="analysis/ana_5/topFiveEmissionsPlot.png" width="650">

 Indonesia's change in total emissions is far more sporadic than China's, but the rate of increase for China is far greater.
+Note the Russian Federation data doesn't start until 1992; prior to that year, it was the Soviet Union.
 Comparing the change in temperature to the total emissions...

 <img src="analysis/ana_5/ChinaGasVsTemp.png" width="650">